 Many UK businesses consider skills shortages and recruitment difficulties a big problem.
 Apprenticeships can be an answer as they offer work-based training programmes to employees that lead to nationally recognised qualifications.

-- Third: Modern Apprenticeships (introduced in 1994 and rebranded as simply ‘apprenticeship’s in 2004) – which can be one of the above but are tri-partite agreements involving the employer, the apprentice and a third party training provider.
+- Third: Modern Apprenticeships (introduced in 1994 and rebranded as simply ‘apprenticeships’ in 2004) – which can be one of the above but are tripartite agreements involving the employer, the apprentice and a third party training provider

-- Employers can use Apprenticeship schemes to train both new and existing employees and funding is available to train apprentices – see below.
+- Employers can use Apprenticeship schemes to train both new and existing employees and funding is available to train apprentices – see below

-- Apprenticeship schemes are designed by the relevant Sector Skills Councils, while the National Apprenticeship Service (NAS) helps to fund the training.
+- Apprenticeship schemes are designed by the relevant Sector Skills Councils, while the National Apprenticeship Service (NAS) helps to fund the training

-- The Government announced plans to improve the quality / standards of apprenticeships and NAS are developing a plan to ensure apprenticeships are of a sufficient quality for both the employer and the employee.
+- The government announced plans to improve the quality/standards of apprenticeships and NAS are developing a plan to ensure apprenticeships are of a sufficient quality for both the employer and the employee

-- Apprentices have rights in terms of dismissal as all other employees, but those on employed on a Contract of Apprenticeship can only have their employment terminated early by the employer in cases where the apprentice has committed an act of serious misconduct (where it is impossible to teach them) or serious incapacity if the apprentice contract cannot be delayed.
-They cannot be made redundant unless the business completely closes or is fundamentally changed (i.e. if the employer is no longer able to fulfil the agreed training and work programme, this is a breach of contract and the apprentice will be entitled to receive pay and benefits to the end of the apprenticeship, and also compensation for the employer’s failure to train and the loss of their prospects).
+- Apprentices have rights in terms of dismissal as all other employees, but those on employed on a Contract of Apprenticeship can only have their employment terminated early by the employer in cases where the apprentice has committed an act of serious misconduct (where it’s impossible to teach them) or serious incapacity if the apprentice contract cannot be delayed.
+They can’t be made redundant unless the business completely closes or is fundamentally changed (i.e. if the employer is no longer able to fulfil the agreed training and work programme, this is a breach of contract and the apprentice will be entitled to receive pay and benefits to the end of the apprenticeship, and also compensation for the employer’s failure to train and the loss of their prospects).
 An apprentice who has their contract terminated early will receive higher than normal damages for wrongful dismissal and can also claim unfair dismissal if they have the relevant service required.
-However, apprentices working under an Apprenticeship Agreement have the same rights, and can be dismissed for the same reasons, as other normal employees, and do not have this extra protection.
+However, apprentices working under an Apprenticeship Agreement have the same rights, and can be dismissed for the same reasons, as other normal employees, and don’t have this extra protection

 - Employers may legitimately ask for an apprentice to repay the employer for all or part of the employers expenditure on training if the apprentice leaves the organisation before the end of the apprenticeship, where this forms part of the original agreement.
 Details about how this should be done are here (under ‘unauthorised deductions from pay’).